-Myocardial infarction or heart attack is a interruption of blood supply to a part of the heart, causing heart cells to die due to lack of oxygen.
-Oxygenated blood flow that is supplied to the heart by the coronary arteries become blocked by atheromatous plaques, that rupture and form a thrombus (blood clot) around them.
-Without blood supply, as any living tissue the heart muscle dies.
-If a large area of myocardium is affected, death is very probable.
+Myocardial infarction or heart attack is an interruption of blood supply to a part of the heart, causing heart cells to die due to a lack of oxygen.
+Oxygenated blood flow that is supplied to the heart by the coronary arteries becomes blocked by atheromatous plaques, that rupture and form a thrombus (blood clot) around them.
+Without a blood supply, as any living tissue, the heart muscle dies.
+If a large area of the myocardium is affected, death is very probable.
 The area most commonly affected is the left ventricle

 - Males are more at risk than females.

 - Family history/race: A family history of heart disease increases the risk of coronary artery disease and myocardial infarction.

 - Smoking: Cigarette smokers are twice as likely to experience myocardial infarction compared to non-smokers.
 Smokers also have a two to a four-time higher risk of sudden cardiac death (within an hour of a heart attack).